belle2/basf2/online_book/basf2/first_steering_file.rst

 .. admonition:: Hint
     :class: toggle xhint stacked

-    First, you have to import `modularAnalysis`.
-It's better to load the whole file, since you will need more functions of it later on.
-It might be convenient to set an abbreviation, e.g. ``ma``.
-Then, you have to set the correct values for the three required arguments of `inputMdstList`.
+    Don't forget to import `modularAnalysis` (this is the module that contains `inputMdstList`).
+It might be
+    convenient to set an abbreviation, e.g. ``ma``.
+    Then you have to set the
+    correct values for the three required arguments of `inputMdstList`.

 .. admonition:: Solution